LudoLud/Windows-OldBit/README.md

 9. Select "Hide the console (otvdmw.exe)" and "Install Microsoft Visual C ++ Redistributable Update 3 RC".
 10. Install WineVDM.
 Accept UAC twice.
 11. Close the WineVDM window and go to your hard drive (C: \).
 Open the "OTVDM" folder and double click on install.reg.
 Accept the UAC and click Yes.
 Then OK.
-12. Start the installation of NTVDMx64.
+12. Start the installation of NTVDMx64 and wait the end.
 13. Restart!